This condition is a reaction to an untreated streptococcal throat infection.

 Small, hard, painless lumps (nodules) may form under the skin in children with heart or joint inflammation.
 The nodules typically appear near the affected joints and go away after a while.

-Jerky, uncontrollable movements, usually of both arms and legs and particularly of the face, feet, and hands, called Sydenham chorea may begin gradually in children with rheumatic fever, but usually only after all other symptoms have subsided.
+Jerky, uncontrollable movements, usually of both arms and legs and particularly of the face, feet, and hands, called Sydenham chorea may begin gradually in children with rheumatic fever but usually only after all other symptoms have subsided.
 A month may go by before the jerky movements become so intense that the child is taken to a doctor.
 By then, the child typically has rapid, purposeless, sporadic movements that disappear during sleep.
 The movements may involve any muscle except those of the eyes.
 They may begin in the hands and spread to the feet and face.
 Facial grimacing (a distorted expression on the face) is common.
 Children may cluck their tongue, or the tongue may dart in and out of the mouth.

 In mild cases, children may seem clumsy and may have slight difficulties in dressing and eating.
 In severe cases, children may have to be protected from injuring themselves with their flailing arms or legs.
 The chorea lasts between 4 months and 8 months.

-Doctors do blood tests to look for high levels of antibodies to streptococci.
+Although there is no laboratory test that specifically diagnoses rheumatic fever, doctors do blood tests to look for high levels of antibodies to streptococci.
 Doctors also look for streptococci by swabbing the child's throat and sending the swab to a laboratory for examination.

 Other blood tests, such as the erythrocyte sedimentation rate (ESR) and C-reactive protein, help doctors determine whether inflammation is present in the body and how widespread it is.
 The ESR and C-reactive protein are increased when inflammation is present.